Be a Model for Navigating Uncertainty

 These are uncertain times.
-We wish we could protect our children from the stress of witnessing the fear and uncertainty permeating the world right now.
-To magically take away the disruption, inconvenience, and impact social distancing is taking on young people’s education, activities, and relationships.
+We wish we could protect our children from the uncertainty in the world right now.
 We want to keep them from being exposed to human suffering.
 Embedded in our parental bone marrow is the desire to protect our children.
-The harsh reality, however, is that we cannot control these circumstances.
-Instead, the best way to protect our children is to shape the lessons they draw from these times.
+The harsh reality, however, is that we cannot control all circumstances.
+Instead, the best way to protect our children is to shape the lessons they draw from challenging times.
 In so doing, we build resilience skills they can draw from throughout their lives.

 Self-Compassion and Self-Forgiveness

 Feeling like a failure?
 Join the club.
 These times are profoundly stressful.
 You are likely way past keeping multiple balls in the air.
 If you’re like me, you might be dropping some of them.
-Who knew that so many of us would have to work from home, keep family entertained, stay on top of our kids’ education, manage emotions, fret about finances, worry about family, friends, or neighbors falling ill all while being told to stay put?
 Here’s yet another ball coming your way.
 You’ll want to try to catch this one — it’s about “shaping your child’s future.”

 Acknowledge, Process, and Release Emotions

-During times of uncertainty, we all experience heightened emotions.
-This is the time to demonstrate to our children that we shouldn’t ignore emotions.
+We all experience heightened emotions.
+When this happens, we need to demonstrate to our children that we shouldn’t ignore emotions.
 Too many young people receive messages that strong people contain their emotions and that experiencing feelings is a sign of weakness.
 The truth is, bottling up emotions allows them to fester and leads to unresolved feelings.
 Encourage your children to feel their emotions and demonstrate healthy ways to express them.

 The word healthy is critical here.
 There are ways to express emotions that are harmful to the self and others.
 Discourage outbursts and instant fixes (like mind-altering substances).
 At the same time, encourage talking, writing, artistic expression, prayer, reflection, and physical exercise.
-As you model how to express emotions, demonstrate when to engage others and when to create your own space.
-Sometimes in uncomfortable living situations — as many of us are experiencing now — we must get to our “calm place” privately.
+As you model how to express emotions, demonstrate when to engage others and when to create your own space if you need to get to your “calm place” privately.
 Then, join with others to talk things through or share and express frustrations.
 Our children must learn from us that having emotions is good, talking about them is necessary, and being honest with them is healing.

 We cannot control the outside world, but we can be intentional about creating sanctuaries within our homes.
-It is natural and expected to be stressed now.
+It is natural and expected to be stressed by outside forces.
 It is reasonable to “vent” to the people with whom we feel most secure.
-This crisis poses a particular challenge: it is harder to create the space we all need to clear our heads and regroup.
-But getting through stressful times requires dealing with the hand we are dealt.
-We have to talk frankly within our homes.
-Say, “The world feels frightening right now.
-So, we are going to make our home a haven.
+Getting through stressful times requires talking frankly within our homes.
+Say, “The world can be tough, so we are going to make our home a haven.
 We’re going to choose to be kinder and gentler.
 We will gain our strength from each other.
 We are going to speak openly about how we love and care about each other.
 There will still be little things about each other that get on our nerves.
 But we are going to do our best to let them go.
-We are going to get through this together because we will create peace in our house.”
+We are going to learn that we all get through difficult times when we have peace in our house.”

 The home also has to be a place to safely “tune out” for a bit.
 In the age of 24-hour news, homes cannot become peaceful places with the ever-present tension of news reports.
-Check-in routinely with credible sources to know what to do to remain safe and healthy.
-Create a calming place to study, reflect, and enjoy time together.
+Check-in routinely with credible sources, but create a calming place to study, reflect, and enjoy time together.
 A haven is not a place to tuck away or ignore emotions.
 On the contrary, it is a place to process heightened emotions in a healthy way.

 Be a Calming Presence for Others